UAlbertaSu/linGrow/README.md

 # lingrow
 linGrow (Multilingual Families Lab, U of A)
-/nTo get familiar with our app, please read User Manual.pdf first
+To get familiar with our app, please read User Manual.pdf first

 ---